Where To Stay In Tulum

 If you are on a budget you will get more for your money in Tulum town.
 This goes both for accommodation and eating out.
 Tulum is, in general, more expensive than Playa del Carmen in my personal experience, especially in the beach areas.
 In the town, it is much easier to find budget accommodation in Tulum (and food).
 So what are the pros and cons of staying in Tulum town?

-Pros: Tulum town runs either side of the main highway that runs from Chetumal to Cancun.
+Pros: Tulum town runs on either side of the main highway that runs from Chetumal to Cancun.
 So the most obvious benefit is that if you are arriving by road you won’t have as far to go.
 You will be close to the ADO bus station, taxis, and Coliectivos.
 Tulum Hotel Zone.

 You will get more for your money here.
 Accommodation is much cheaper and there are lots of hotels to choose from.